We've been waiting for you!

 The New Student Orientation (NSO) staff is pleased to welcome you to the University of Delaware!
 NSO's primary goal is to provide you and your family with the information and tools you need to explore UD's offerings, access important resources, learn about a wide range of activities and programs, and discover what it means to be a "Fightin' Blue Hen."

 We hope this site will be your road map to a successful transition to the University.
 It is filled with important information about NSO and the University, including important updates about tasks you'll need to complete before arriving on campus.

-- Summer TSO (transfer students entering fall 2014)
+- Summer TSO for transfer students entering fall 2016

 - Questions about NSO or ISO?

 New Student Orientation (NSO) is a one-day program, covering important topics such as student life, academics and registration, and safety and well-being.
 During your NSO day, you will meet your new classmates; learn about your College; receive academic advisement from a faculty member or graduate student to register for your first semester courses; obtain your student ID card; and interact with the orientation staff.

 For students entering UD in the fall of 2016, NSO will take place Tuesday, June 21 through Wednesday, July 20.
 For international undergraduates entering UD in the fall of 2016, International Student Orientation (ISO) will take place Friday, August 26.

 It is mandatory for every new student to attend NSO.
 Refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.

 As the parent or family member of a new student, we recognize that the transition to the University of Delaware can be both exciting and stressful.
 We have created an orientation program just for you with important information to put your mind at ease and answer your questions, as well as prepare you to be the University's partner in promoting your student's independence and success.